 The government-wide financial statements provide both short-term and long-term information about the School's overall financial condition in a manner similar to those of a private-sector business.
-The statements include a statement of net position and a statement of activities that are designed to provide consolidated financial information about the governmental activities of the School presented on the accrual basis of accounting.
-The statement of net position provides information about the government's financial position, its assets and liabilities, using an economic resources measurement focus.
-The difference between the assets and liabilities, the net position, is a measure of the financial health of the School.
-The statement of activities presents information about the change in the School's net position and the results of operations, during the fiscal year.
-An increase or decrease in net position is an indication of whether the School's financial health is improving or deteriorating.
+The statements include a statement of Net Position and a statement of activities that are designed to provide consolidated financial information about the governmental activities of the School presented on the accrual basis of accounting.
+The statement of Net Position provides information about the government's financial position, its assets and liabilities, using an economic resources measurement focus.
+The difference between the assets and liabilities, the Net Position, may serve as a useful indicator of the School's financial position.

+The statement of activities presents information about the change in the School's Net Position and the results of operations, during the fiscal year.
+An increase or decrease in Net Position is an indication of whether the School's financial position is improving or deteriorating.
 To assess the overall financial position of the School, one needs to consider additional non-financial factors such as changes in the School student base funding level.